 When you actually decide to give what resources there are to one child alone,

 and then constantly tell the other that it is their own fault there is nothing for them,

 that's just all kinds of fucked up.
 There is no way to philosophize your way out of that.

 Its an actual decision, not something drifted into accidentally.

 What about when its a decision made over and over again?

 and some of the resources that the losing child is deprived of are ones that are in no way finite...

 As a child it is devastating to see the things you want and need being given to someone else, and not ever being given to yourself - and being told its your fault because you are not good enough.
 If someone ran an experiment like that on children they would be considered a monster.

-I don't know why I was chosen / not chosen _ I have seen no convincing research which shows why one child in a family is golden and another becomes the scapegoat, and perhaps thats a good thing because any thing about myself which caused me to be chosen would undoubtedly allow me, the most judgmental person who judges me - to blame myself.
+I don't know why I was chosen / not chosen _ I have seen no convincing research which shows why one child in a family is golden and another becomes the scapegoat, and perhaps that's a good thing because any thing about myself which caused me to be chosen would undoubtedly allow me, the most judgemental person who judges me - to blame myself.